You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Pumice Rocks are very interesting stones to consider in a vivarium.

-They have a number of useful ways they can benefit the enclosure and present a unique opportunity to showcase floating rocks… Even if it is temporary!
+They have many useful ways they can benefit the enclosure and present a unique opportunity to showcase floating rocks… Even if it is temporary!

 Lava Rocks, in general, are extremely popular in the aquarium hobby.